syntasso/kratix-docs/docs/main/05-reference/15-resources/04-status.md

 pipeline.
 This means that the status will be updated multiple times, and the final status will be the one written by the last pipeline.

-Each pipeline has access to the current status of the Resource, its populated in the `/kratix/input/object.yaml` file.
+Each pipeline has access to the current status of the Resource, populated in the `/kratix/input/object.yaml` file.
 This allows you to read the current status to make decisions on what to write to the status file.

-For example if you had two pipelines
+For example, if you had two pipelines:

 ```yaml
 apiVersion: platform.kratix.io/v1alpha1